zentuit/unity3d-store/README.md

 **October 3rd, 2013:** iOS Server Side Verification is now implemented into unity3d-store.
 The server is a complimentary server provided by [SOOMLA](http://soom.la) to help you get your in-game purchases a bit more secured.
 This feature is not enabled by default.
 In order to enable Server Side verification go to the Soomla prefab and set  **ios Server Side Verification -> true**.

-The current virtual economny model is called **modelV3**.
+The current virtual economy model is called **modelV3**.
 Want to learn more about it?
 Try these:
 * [Economy Model Objects](https://github.com/soomla/unity3d-store/wiki/Economy-Model-Objects)
 * [Handling Store Operations](https://github.com/soomla/unity3d-store/wiki/Handling-Store-Operations)
 (The same model objects from android-store exist in unity3d-store)

-The unity3d-store is the Unity3D flavour of The SOOMLA Project.
+The unity3d-store is the Unity3D flavor of The SOOMLA Project.
 This project uses [android-store](https://github.com/soomla/android-store) and [ios-store](https://github.com/soomla/ios-store) in order to provide game developers with in-app billing for their **Unity3D** projects.

 >If you also want to create a **Storefront** you can do that using SOOMLA's [In-App Purchase Store Designer](http://soom.la).